RyandTeague/react-task-management/README.md

     - I manually tests the functionality of the Frontend app, checking for succesful data manipulation of Tasks and Groups:
         -Tasks
             - Creating a task on the ToDo page works successfully, the task shows up in the deployed heroku API.
 The Title is currently the only field that cannot be left blank and it correctly throws up a message when attempted.
 The newly created task then shows up in the ToDo list.
 ToDo list items that arn't associated with the current user do not appear.
             - With the todo list component on the TaskPage and the profile page the delete button allows the user to delete the todo succesfully from the backend.
             - Pressing the edit button should open a modal that allows the user to change the title, content, or deadline data of the task and then save it. when tested this succesfully updates the backend data.
             - On the Profile page and landing page I GET todo data and count the number of todos.
-I expect the profile page to count the todos with the currently logged in user as owner and the Landing page to count the total todos created.
+I expect the profile page to count the todos with the currently logged in user as owner and the landing page counts the number of non-complete tasks.
 Both numbers are correct.
+            - The complete checkbox should mark a task as completed and as the todo list only shows uncompleted tasks the todo list should dissapoear when i check it as complete.
+Which it does.

         - Groups
             - When Creating a group on the profile page, I tested whether you could leave the name of the group blank expecting an error message and it passed.
             - When creating a group with no members, I expected the group to be created with only the currently logged in user as the sole member, which was correct
             - With the group list i expected to be able to see both groups that had been created by the user but also groups created by other users that the current user was a member of, which is correct.
             - When removing or adding a member to the group I expected the Backend API to reflect this change, And this was correct.

         - Authentication
             - Registering a new account works successfully.
 Inputting a username that already exists, no username, passwords that dont match, or commonly used passwords ('password') throws up the correct error messages.
             - Logging in works correctly, inputting invalid username or passwords throws up the corrrect error message.
             - I expected the NavBar to change when logged in as a user, and this was correct.
             - I expected 404 errors to be thrown up when trying to access urls that require authorization, eg. taskpage, profilepage etc. , The pages loaded but the user is unable to create a new todo or group, getting a status code 401 unauthorized response.

 ## Deployment

 - The site was deployed on Heorku.
 The steps to deploy are as follows